-Despite the variety of changes and interest and commitment of political masters at federal, state and local levels, these changes have resulted a slight shift in the fulcrum balancing the agency interest vis-a- vis those of users cum customers.
+Despite the variety of changes and interest and commitment of political masters at federal, state and local levels, these changes have resulted in a slight shift in the fulcrum balancing the agency interest vis-a- vis those of users cum customers.
 Arguably, the changes have been a symbolic, tactical and mechanical embracement of the practices.
-For example, the Client Charters are in place but there is no public report of performance of the agency, there is still not active consultation with users in designing processes especially if they are a diffused and non-vocal lot (Hazman, 2003).
-There is no significance attempt to enable tracking of transactions including online arrangements, the laws that enable limited disclosure-habits with practices that symbolize accountability and transparency, focus on productivity rather productive outcomes.
+For example, the Client Charters are in place but there is no public report of performance of the agency, there is still no active consultation with users in designing processes especially if they are a diffused and non-vocal lot (Hazman, 2003).
+There is no significance attempt to enable tracking of transactions including online arrangements, the laws that enable limited disclosure-habits with practices that symbolize accountability and transparency, and focus on productivity rather than productive outcomes.

-Having multiple stakeholders with conflicting needs may result in the measure used to evaluate local authoritiesø performance to be in conflict.
-The measurement and evaluation of public agencies performance is further complicated due to the vagueness of public policy (Cheung, 1993).
-Policy objectives may result in contradictory and completing goals.
+Having multiple stakeholders with conflicting needs may result in the measure used to evaluate local authorities' performance to be in conflict.
+The measurement and evaluation of public agencies performance is further complicated due to the vagueness of public policy (Cheung & Lai, 1993).
+Policy objectives may result in contradictory and competing goals.
 As a result, it is very difficult to determine which objectives are most important and to whom it is important.
-The multiple and vague goals would result in difficulty in measuring performance icops2010 tion is what are the key objectives of local agencies for
+The multiple and vague goals would result in difficulty in measuring performance related to those goals.
+Thus the question is what are the key objectives of local agencies for which performance can be evaluated?
+To answer this question, we should trace back the practice of organisational theories but most of organization decisions show that we are still left behind in making the right political decisions.
+The Rational Model of decision making should be closes to public agencies performance which is concerned about objectives, alternatives and the best method should be selected in decide in policy making process.